anish59/chopperDemo/README.md

  ### FlutterBloc Demo

- -Note if you don't want to rebuild widget on state change , its okay we don't have to make a state or event for it we can handle simply on the particular action.
+ - Note if you don't want to rebuild widget on state change , its okay we don't have to make a state or event for it we can handle simply on the particular action.
 But there might be something which can prevent re-building the widget look for it the documentation or somewhere.

  -------------------------------------------------------------------------------------------

 #### Todo: